microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Operation

-<br>Note:
+<br>**Caution:**
-**!!!Caution:**  Do not change power supply voltage during stepper movement.
+<br>Do not change power supply voltage during stepper movement.
 Thew application assumes the supply voltage is stable.
 <br>The Supply voltage is checked and the current is adjusted only before movement.

 1. Be sure the power supply is turned off.